 There is no easy way around it: If you’re going to conduct an interstate exchange, you will incur additional homework, regardless of your state residency status.
 The best scenario is that the state you’re selling your relinquished property in does not impose a state income tax.
 In this case, you won’t incur an extra tax burden and won’t have to file an extra state income tax return.

 Make sure to research the state laws that will apply in your particular case and determine whether the transaction is desirable.
 One way to do that is to rely on the expertise of your investment management company.
 Our experts at CWS Capital Partners can assist you as you navigate through this process.
-Contact us today to get your interstate 1031 exchange started off right.

 The information provided here is for your general informational purposes only.
 It should not be considered a recommendation or personalized advisory advice.
 CWS has made this third party information available from authors it believes are knowledgeable and reliable resources.
 However, its accuracy or completeness cannot be guaranteed and sentiment may change due to legal or economic conditions.